cfpb/regtech-deployments/GHA_Codebuild_Runner.md

 This token does ***NOT*** grant Codebuild runner (or the IAM role) access to Github Container Registry.
 We also noticed that a GHA workflow that is authenticated to GHCR by way of doing a Login in the workflow, does not persist on the Codebuild side when executing a `buildspec.yml` passed in as override.

-The `buildspec.yml` runs ion the context of the Codebuild project Service Role, but access to the Github Container Registry from within the `buildspec.yml` is not allowed by default even when the Github Action workflow that is passing in the `buildspec.yml` has authenticated to the GHCR.
+The `buildspec.yml` runs in the context of the Codebuild project Service Role, but access to the Github Container Registry from within the `buildspec.yml` is not allowed by default even when the Github Action workflow that is passing in the `buildspec.yml` has authenticated to the GHCR.
 This was a little unexpected.

 If there is a use case for us to build and perform other tasks on an image that will be published to Github Container Registry, we will still need to authenticate to GHCR from within the `buildspec.yml` code.